Robin Radar Systems

 Guard From Above delivers birds of prey and training.

-It’s more than likely that the best counter-drone solution for you is going to be a mix of the above technologies.
+It’s more than likely that the best drone detection solution for you is going to be a mix of the above technologies.
 Which mix exactly?
 Well, that’s going to be dependent on your specific use case.

 We work with several integrators all over the world who integrate our radars into modular counter-drone systems, so you don’t have to.
 This solves the headache of dealing with multiple vendors and means you don’t need to integrate different hardware and software together.